-We’re lucky to get grapes from top growers in El Dorado, Anderson Valley, and the West Sonoma Coast.
+We’re lucky to get grapes from top growers in El Dorado, Clarksburg, Central Coast, and the West Sonoma Coast.

 Our goal from the start has been to only work with vineyards that are meticulously and sustainably farmed, have a true sense of terroir, and are managed by people we respect and trust.

 We source from mostly organic or bio-dynamic vineyards, managed by teams dedicated to producing world class wine.
 Many of our growers and vineyard managers are close friends, which enables us to collaborate with shared beliefs of sustainability and quality.

 Campbell Ranch Vineyard